Volneirj/project_iv_ci/TESTING.md

 ### HTML

-All HTML pages were validated using the [W3C HTML Validator](https://validator.w3.org/), and no errors were detected.
+All HTML pages were validated using the [W3C HTML Validator](https://validator.w3.org/), one error as identified on Signup page but will be discussed in the bugs and errors section.
 | Page                                                                                                                                     | Result              |
 | ---------------------------------------------------------------------------------------------------------------------------------------- | ------------------- |
 | <details><summary>Home</summary><img src="static/media/readme_images/testing/html-check-home.jpg"></details>                      | <mark>PASS</mark>   |